ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 Reflash the device, and press the reset button.
 The device LED blinks.

 If the LED doens't blink, it means the application halted somewhere, probably because uVisor captured a fault.
 You can set up the uVisor debug messages to see if there is a problem.
-See [Debugging uVisor on mbed OS](DEBUGGING.md) for a step-by-step guide.
+See [Debugging uVisor on Mbed OS](DEBUGGING.md) for a step-by-step guide.

 If the LED is blinking, the app is running correctly.
 If you press the `SW2` button on the NXP FRDM-K64F board, the `private_button_on_press` function executes, printing the values in the timer buffer after `PRIVATE_BUTTON_BUFFER_COUNT` presses.
 You can observe these values by opening a serial port connection to the device, with a baud rate of 9600.